 LIT Board of Directors

-Karlan Sick graduated from the University of Kansas in 1960 with French and German majors and a teaching certificate, and attended library school at Columbia University.
-She has worked at libraries in Virginia, Washington, D.C., and at the New York Public Library, where she served on several committees, including Best Books for Young Adults (twice), Outstanding Fiction for the College Bound, the Printz Award Committee, and the Alex Award Committee (twice).
+Karlan graduated from the University of Kansas in 1960 with French and German majors and a teaching certificate, and attended library school at Columbia University.
+She has worked at libraries in Virginia and at the New York Public Library.
+She served on several Young Adult Library Services Association committees, including Best Books for Young Adults (twice), Outstanding Fiction for the College Bound, the Printz Award Committee, and the Alex Award Committee (twice).

 After retiring from NYPL, Karlan joined LIT’s board as its president and seeks to improve library facilities for all of New York’s juvenile detainees.

 Judy major interest throughout her life has been words and literature.
 She’s a lifelong lover of books, especially fiction and poetry.
 And although she’s worked in many fields, the starting point was always reading and writing.